-Rowing, 100m and cycling are pure tests of joystick waggling, and this is a feature of may other events.
+Rowing, 100 metres hurdles, and cycling are pure tests of joystick waggling; this is a feature of many other events.
 The penalty shoot-out involves timing the run-up then pressing fire to set the angle of the shot.
-In the ski-jump, timing the launch and landing are crucial.
-The tug of war involves choosing a candidate you feel you can beat and then out-waggling them.
+In the ski jump, timing the launch and landing are crucial.
+The tug of war involves choosing a candidate the player feels can beat and then out-waggle them.

-In the triple jump you must run to the line before holding down fire for the right length of time for each of the 3 phases of the jump (45 degrees is optimal).
+In the triple jump, the player runs to the line before holding down fire for the right length of time for each of the 3 phases of the jump (45 degrees is optimal).
 The hurdles event involves running to and pressing fire to clear the hurdles.

-Pistol shooting gives you limited time to correctly move a sight into position, before firing as close to the centre as possible.
+Pistol shooting gives the player limited time to correctly move a sight into position, before firing as close to the centre as possible.
 This is made harder by only being able to move up and towards the target, which prevents being able to correct over-movement.

 There are no promo images for this game

 There are no reviews for this game.

 |Computer and Video Games (CVG)||Jul, 1990||89 out of 100||89|

 There are currently no topics for this game.